This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See built-in function.

 A data set whose size or type is beyond the ability of traditional relational databases to capture, manage, and process with low-latency.
-Big data has one or more of the following characteristics: high volume, high velocity, or high variety.
+Four key dimensions of big data are volume, veracity, variety, and velocity.

 - In X.25 communications, an optional facility that allows calls to be made only between two designated DTEs.